yuchingho/University/Events/15.02.20 to 15.02.22 - Scottish Institute for Enterprise & UWS Games Development Society Game Jam/README.md

-The 2nd Game Jam was hosted at The University of the West of Scotland with the [Scottish Institute for Enterprise (SIE) and the UWS Games Development Society](https://www.eventbrite.co.uk/e/sie-uws-gds-game-jam-tickets-15718480398).
+## 2015 UWS Games Development Society Game Jam

-The theme was "Out of Time" and my team had created the beginnings of a board game.
-Instead of programming and animating, my team created it out of paper to create the "Native Pixel Wars" board game which won the "Best Innovation" award.
+The [Scottish Institute for Enterprise (SIE) and the UWS Games Development Society](https://www.eventbrite.co.uk/e/sie-uws-gds-game-jam-tickets-15718480398) event's theme was "out of time".
+Our group created a board game called "Native Pixel Wars" with paper which won the "Best Innovation" award.